For Authors Preparing Manuscript Files

 Formatting Your LaTeX Manuscript and Book Files

-The MIT Press provides three LaTeX macros for author use.
+The MIT Press provides four LaTeX macros for author use.
 We do not require their use, but they are strongly recommended.
-Please select the appropriate macro from the three choices at right under Quicklinks: Linguisitcs, New Math, and Times A Priori.
+Please select the appropriate macro from the three choices at right under Quicklinks: Linguistics, New Math, Times A Priori, and Avenir.

 Our macros and accompanying guidelines are designed to help you create pages that meet the required specifications for print and electronic publication.

 It is your responsibility to prepare the manuscript and page proofs according to the guidelines within the macros.
 We reserve the right to return materials to the author if they are not prepared correctly.
 Do not continue to edit your files after the manuscript has been submitted!

 It is essential that your figures adhere to these specifications to ensure accurate print and electronic representation: